-6) Draft CSP framework

-Tasks Deliverables:

-The workshops, coaching and mentoring are used to support the community's development of a CSP.
-Though the facilitator is not responsible for the content of this plan, they are responsible for ensuring that the community takes steps to complete a CSP.
+Tasks Deliverables: The workshops, coaching and mentoring are used to support the Draft CSP community's development of a CSP.
+Though the facilitator is not framework responsible for the content of this plan, they are responsible for ensuring that the community takes steps to complete a CSP.
 Entering the information verbalized by the community in the electronic template(s) associated with the CSP while the community is carrying out the drafting of the CSP exercise is part of the facilitator(s) responsibilities.
 The actual plan itself will be submitted by the community.
-Draft CSP framework

 Barring unforeseen circumstances, the facilitator must make reasonable effort to ensure that the community has produced, at the least, a draft CSP framework.

-7) A final report

-Tasks Deliverables:

-Within three (3) weeks of the last day of the delivery of the final workshop, the facilitator must submit a final report in the format A final report
+7) A final report Tasks Deliverables: Within three (3) weeks of the last day of the delivery of the final A final report workshop, the facilitator must submit a final report in the format designed and provided by Public Safety Canada.
+The report must detail all of the challenges encountered, the successes had. recommendations for improvement, and an overall assessment of the process.

-process.
 Other sections included in the report, must also be completed.
 Contractors are to submit to Public Safety Canada the report and invoice simultaneously.

-8) Other Related Documents
+8) Other Related Documents Deliverables:

-Tasks Deliverables:

-14585 Deliverables.